 Skip to main content

-Validate and decrypt session tokens to retrieve user data using ductape.sessions.validate().
+Validate and decrypt session tokens to retrieve user data using ductape.sessions.verify().

 Quick Example